hucancode/hucancode/src/posts/oni-training-2023.md

 #### 🧠 Mind Stone

 Knowledge is power, knowledge is also money.
 I am pretty confident with the calculation and logical thinking.
-But there are still some domain remain foreign to me.
+But there are still some domains remain foreign to me.
 I would like to explore those next year:

 - Train Leetcode
 - Learn about the body, live longer